zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

 ```

 > Position, PosX and Speed allows to set the vehicle's position and speed during the simulation.
 Sound allows the Arcade widget to know when to mute/unmute the audio files, using the Sound widget API.
 PosX value changes based on the steering wheel rotation.
 Position value changes based on actions 'accelerate'/'brake' and the current speed value.
 Actions 'pause','resume' and 'quit' allows the Arcade widget to reveal the 'pause','resume' and 'quit' menus, respetively.

-> Currently it is possible to test the functional demo 'arcade', <http://localhost:8082/demos/arcade_game_simulator/>, i.e., to test the interactions PVS-Arcade Widget.
-That is, to use PVS instructions to maintain the simulation state.